This article will help you:

 Interpreting the Funnel Analysis chart is more straightforward than it may at first appear, mostly because you can read through the parameters like a sentence.

-For example, the following chart will show you (1) new users who (2) fired these events (3) in this order, (4) within 30 days of their first day as an active user.
+For example, the following chart will show you (1) any users who (2) triggered all these events (3) in this order, (4) within one day of triggering the initial event.

 All these parameters, as well as many others, can be easily changed to reflect the needs of your analysis.

-In the rest of this section, we’ll explain the Metrics Module as it applies to a funnel analysis, what all the parameter options mean, and how you can use them to generate the data you want.
+The rest of this section will explain the Metrics Module as it applies to a funnel analysis, what all the parameter options mean, and how you can use them to generate the data you want.

 Set your time options